Paper money of the Hungarian pengő: Postwar inflation series (1945–1946)

+Milpengő notation: 1 million pengő

 Although there were plans to issue 10 billion (10^{10}) pengő notes (similar in design to the 1946-version 10 Ft note), denominations higher than one billion were renamed milpengő (which stands for million pengő) and the indicated value was reduced by a factor of one million.
 The next denomination after the one billion pengő note became the 10,000 milpengő, which was equal to ten thousand million pengő, and had a similar design to the 10,000 pengő note.
 The aim was to ease everyday money handling and accounting as well as to reuse the designs of earlier banknotes with little changes.

+B.-pengő notation: 1 trillion (short scale) pengő

 After the one billion ("milliárd") milpengő note, a new abbreviation had to be used, since further higher denominations were necessary.
 This became the b.-pengő, which stands for billion pengő; where billion is on the long scale (i.e. - one million million, or 10^{12} pengő, rather than the short scale 10^{9}, which is "milliárd" in Hungarian).
 The designs were reused again with changes to the color and the addition of the "B" prefix.
-The highest printed denomination – the one billion ("milliárd") b.-pengő (i.e. - 10^{21} pengő) note – was never released into circulation, but is widely recognized as the highest-denomination government-backed note ever printed.
-(Though not the one with the most zeros—see Banknotes of Zimbabwe#Banknotes of the third dollar (ZWR).)
+The highest printed denomination – the one billion ("milliárd") b.-pengő (i.e. - 10^{21}, 1 sextillion pengő) note – was never released into circulation, but is widely recognized as the highest-denomination government-backed note ever printed.
+(Though not the one with the most zeros—see Banknotes of Zimbabwe § Banknotes of the third dollar (ZWR).)

 This naming scheme and reuse of the designs is the reason for the cyclic pattern in the hyperinflation pengő notes.
 The cycle was 6 digit, meaning that notes with the same number before the denomination (e.g. 10,000 pengő, 10,000 milpengő, 10,000, b.-pengő) had the same design, though printed in a different color.